Not-Baguette/Stidium/README.md

 `main.py` might be out of date compared to `main - development.py`, this is not because I forgot about it.
 It is just me still trying to find a reason to do a 5 min work that I could do right now instead of postponing it.
 (P.S.
 Just remove most `"""` and some `#` at the end you'd be good to go)

+`file header encryptor & decryptor.py` is another way to encrypt a file, instead of encrypting the whole file, it encrypts just the header.
+I won't use it on the main project but it's a nice-to-know basis

 ## TODO
 - [ ] Test it on a VM
 - [ ] Finish up `post-infect` function that infects it with [Project Gideon](https://github.com/Not-Baguette/Project-Gideon/)